Car dealers to remove warranty restrictions to allow independent workshops to compete

 All major car dealers have agreed to make the relevant changes to the warranty terms by CCS, it said.

-All agreed changes to the warranty terms for exsiting warranties and new warranties will be implemented by Dec 31.
+All agreed changes to the warranty terms for existing warranties and new warranties will be implemented by Dec 31.

+CCS said such restrictions had deterred car owners from using independent workshops and thus the ability to compete effectively with authorised workshops.

+The restrictions also allowed dealers to void warranties if the car had been service or repaired previously at an independent workshop.

 Another finding by CCS was that importation and wholesale distribution of car parts are generally competitive.
 Car parts can be obtained from a large number of suppliers located in Singapore and overseas, the commission said.